Noah Cyrus on Her Unflinching Story of Recovery

 Noah Cyrus on ‘The Hardest Part’ and Her Unflinching Story of Recovery

 On debut album “The Hardest Part,” the 22-year-old turns being sensitive into her “superpower.”
-She tells us about taking after dad, overcoming addiction, and plotting album two.
+She tells us about taking after dad, overcoming addiction, and plotting album No. 2.

 More than anything, though, she began her career “extremely young” and needed time to figure herself out.
 Case in point: At one time, she was set to release an album called NC-17—a cheeky title that played on her initials, her age at the time, and, of course, the MPAA’s rating for explicit films with an age restriction (edgy!).
 That project was ultimately scrapped, something Cyrus is grateful for in retrospect.